BIO: Matthew Burston was born in Perth (WA) and began playing basketball as a junior with the Perry Lakes basketball program.

 2004/05

-The Wildcats began the season with a hot 4-0 streak, securing decisive victories over the Razorbacks (120–97), Cairns (110–93), Hunter (85–72), and Townsville (108–101).
-Rashad Tucker showcased strong early form, averaging 17.7 points, 8.2 rebounds, 3.9 assists, and 2.5 steals, earning Player of the Week honors in Round 1.
-However, despite his impressive numbers, concerns about Tucker’s attitude led Perth to release him by Round 9.
+The Wildcats stormed out of the gates with a 4-0 start, notching wins over the Razorbacks (120–97), Cairns (110–93), Hunter (85–72), and Townsville (108–101).
+Rashad Tucker impressed early, averaging 17.7 points, 8.2 rebounds, 3.9 assists, and 2.5 steals over the first few rounds, earning Player of the Week in Round 1.
+But despite the strong numbers, concerns grew over Tucker’s attitude and team fit and he was released by Round 9.

-Ellis (17.8 points, 9.8 rebounds, 2.7 assists, and 2.0 steals) was named the team MVP, leading in scoring and rebounds while shooting an impressive 61% from the field.
-Peter Crawford (15.9 points, 6.4 rebounds, and 3.8 assists) was awarded the NBL Most Improved Player after a solid debut season with Perth.
+Rosell Ellis (17.8 points, 9.6 rebounds, 2.7 assists, and 2.0 steals) was named team MVP after leading the club in scoring and rebounding while shooting an efficient 61% from the field.
+Peter Crawford (15.9 points, 6.4 rebounds, and 3.8 assists) was named NBL Most Improved Player in his first year with Perth.
+Tony Ronaldson (15.7 points and 6.3 rebounds) provided veteran steadiness, while Ricky Grace (10.0 points, 4.5 assists) continued to guide the backcourt.

 SOUTH DRAGONS